MichaelNasello/CartPole_Balance/README.md

     If a dog behaves, they receive a treat; if they misbehave, you put them in their cage.
 After time, the dog figures out what is considered good/bad behaviour based off of the consequences.

 This approach can be used to our advantage when training AI.
-The reinforcement environment consists of four entities:
+The reinforcement learning application consists of four entities:

     1. The environment (OpenAI Gym / Your house)
     2. The agent (CartPole / The dog)